-12.525 Mechanisms of Faulting and Earthquakes
+12.525 Mechanisms of Faulting and Earthquakes (12 units) Prereq: Permission of instructor

 Explores the fundamental mechanics of faulting and earthquakes from four related perspectives: seismology, geodesy, geodynamics, and rheology.
 Topics to be covered include (1) the physical processes that control the rheology of faults, including friction and fracture, (2) how these rheological processes are manifest in faulting and earthquakes in the earth from a geodynamics perspective, and (3) how the mechanics of faulting and earthquakes are constrained by seismological and geodetic observations.
 Both continental and oceanic examples of faulting and earthquakes will be featured.
 J. McGuire, G. Prieto (MIT)